Finite Localities I

 Composition of mappings will most often be written from left to right, and mappings which are likely to be composed with others will be written to the right of their arguments.
 In particular, this entails that conjugation within a group $G$ be taken in the right-handed sense which is standard in finite group theory; so that $x^g=g\i xg$ for any $x,g\in G$.

 .1in The author extends his appreciation to Bernd Stellmacher for suggesting and proving the splitting lemma (3.12), and for helpful suggestions regarding definition 1.1.
-Special thanks are due to Ellen Henke for a detailed list of corrections, and for her improvements on the results in section 5.
+Special thanks are due to Ellen Henke for a detailed list of corrections, and for her improvement in [He] on the results in section 5.

 .2in

 {\bf Section 1: Partial groups} .1in

 The reader is asked to forget what a group is, and to trust that what was forgotten will soon be recovered.